 If you’re in need of self-care, or advice about very minor healthcare concerns, then you’ll find an abundance of classic Spanish pharmacies located across the Costa del Sol.
 Many of these are open 24 hours a day, and they are very brightly light, meaning that you can always find a pharmacy if you need one.
 The pharmacies on the Costa del Sol are generally well stocked and are manned by friendly and knowledgeable pharmacists, many of whom speak English, ideal for ex pats who have yet to learn Spanish.
 What’s more, many drugs that are prescription only in other countries can be purchased over the counter in Spain, meaning that minor ailments can be easily treated.

 Are you thinking of moving to Spain?
-Our team of local property experts are perfectly positioned to help you find the property of your dreams.
+Our team of local property experts are perfectly positioned to help you find the property of your dreams in Spain.
 Why not get in touch with them today?